NateSkiles/MyThai-Code-Summary/readme.md

 However, instead of saving when a POST request is made, we redirect the user to a conformation page assuring they really want to delete the item selected from the database.

 ## API
-I also implemented a search feature for using the Yelp Fusion API to return a JSON response with based off of the user's search.
-To accomplish this I first created another form to get a search term from the user.
+I also implemented a search feature for using the Yelp Fusion API to return a JSON response with based off the user's search.
+To accomplish, this I first created another form to get a search term from the user.

 *forms.py*